 In some cases a small simple site can be fully evaluated, but a custom application with millions of lines of code is virtually impossible to fully evaluate economically.

 There are some items you should take into consideration when determining whether to fix what you currently have or develop a new website from scratch.

 What version of software was it built in?
 How long will it be supported?
 If ending support soon, may be more cost effective to rebuild now.

 How much custom code was developed?
 The more, the more risk, while bigger cost of building new.

 Who built it in the first place?
 A professional firm using a domestic team?
 Offshore team?
 Freelance developer?
 Internal employee no longer working there?
 We typically can stereotypically see a correlation to the quality of what we’re dealing with.

 Has the Application been continually maintained with the latest security patches?
 Lapses can expose the site to hacks and backdoors that could be leveraged at a later time.

 Still not sure if you should fix your site or develop a new website from scratch?
-Give us a shout and we’ll help you evaluate your current site as well as your needs, goals, and vision for the update to determine if a greenfield project is the right move for you.
+Give us a shout and we’ll help you evaluate your current site as well as your needs, goals, and vision for your business.